 4. See the best view in the city

 One of the many amazing benefits of a trip to Barcelona is how many places you get to look out over the city.

 Tibidabo is not just one of those places, it’s THE place.

 Tibidabo is the highest location in Barcelona, and its major attraction Talaia is the highest official viewpoint in the entire city at 550 meters above sea level.

 That’s not the only attraction this panoramic area has to offer.

 You can ride the colorful Ferris wheel named The Giradabo (did I mention it overlooks panoramic views of the city?)

-Or, hop on an exact replica of the first airplane to fly from Barcelona to Madrid in 1927 and take a simulated flight- the first of its kind- you guessed it, overlooking panoramic views of the city!More Info (click to expand)
+Or, hop on an exact replica of the first airplane to fly from Barcelona to Madrid in 1927 and take a simulated flight- the first of its kind- you guessed it, overlooking panoramic views of the city!More Info (click to show all)

 5. Take a day trip to “Saw Mountain”

 Montserrat, which means “Saw Mountain,” was named for its quirky saw-like rock formations that line the mountain’s edge.